Heavy periods

 At a glance

-• About 10 out of 100 women have heavy periods.
+• About 10 out of 100 women have very heavy periods (menorrhagia).

-• Heavy periods can lead to iron deficiency and problems in everyday life.
+• Heavy periods can be painful, affect your daily life and lead to iron deficiency anemia.

 Introduction